-Asian shares skid after S&P 500 logs 1st monthly drop of ’21
+World shares skid after S&P 500 logs 1st monthly drop of ’21

-Asian markets tumbled Friday on the tail of Wall Street’s worst monthly loss since the beginning of the pandemic.
+World markets tumbled Friday on the tail of Wall Street’s worst monthly loss since the beginning of the pandemic.

-Tokyo skidded 2.3% and Australia’s benchmark sank 2.2%.
-Markets in Shanghai and Hong Kong were closed for holidays.
+Shares dropped in Paris, London, Frankfurt and Tokyo.
+Shanghai and Hong Kong were closed for a holiday.

 The S&P 500 ended September down 4.8%, its first monthly drop since January and the biggest since March 2020.

-After climbing steadily for much of the year, the stock market has become unsettled in recent weeks with the spread of the more contagious delta variant of COVID-19, surging long-term bond yields and word that the Federal Reserve may start to unwind its support for the economy.
+After climbing steadily for much of the year, markets have become unsettled with the spread of the more contagious delta variant of COVID-19, surging long-term bond yields and word that the Federal Reserve may start to unwind its support for the economy.

+Rising inflation also has caused investors to reconsider recent high prices for shares, leading many to sell tech stocks that have soared during the pandemic.

+U.S. futures also retreated, with the contract for the Dow industrials shedding 0.7%.
+The future contract for the S&P 500 was 0.6% lower.

 Japan lifted a pandemic state of emergency on Friday after seeing coronavirus caseloads decline as vaccinations picked up pace.
-A quarterly survey by the Bank of Japan found business sentiment among Japanese manufacturers has risen to its highest level in nearly three years.
+A quarterly survey by the Bank of Japan found the mood among large Japanese manufacturers has risen to its highest level in nearly three years as companies look ahead to a recovery.

 The results of the “tankan” survey, released Friday, found sentiment among large manufacturers rose to 18 from 14.
 That’s the highest level since late 2018.
 The reading for nonmanufacturers edged up only slightly, to 2 from 1.

-However, it and various other surveys have found manufacturers struggling with shortages of computer chips and other components, amid disruptions to supply chains and shipping that might crimp the recovery from the pandemic.
+However, it and various other surveys have found manufacturers struggling with shortages of computer chips and other components, amid disruptions to supply chains and shipping that might crimp the rebound from the pandemic.

-Bond yields edged lower.
-The yield on the 10-year Treasury note, a benchmark for many kinds of loans, fell to 1.48% from 1.50% from late Wednesday.
+The yield on the 10-year Treasury note, a benchmark for many kinds of loans, fell to 1.49% early Friday from 1.50%.
 It was as low as 1.32% just over a week ago.

-All the sectors in the S&P 500 ended in the red Thursday, with technology stocks, banks and and a mix of companies that provide consumer goods and services accounting for much of the pullback.
-More than 90% of the stocks in the index fell.

 In recent weeks, economic data has revealed that the highly contagious delta variant has crimped consumer spending and the job market’s recovery.